VirtualCSS/planning/README.md

 # License

-Please note that the license for the VirtualCSS project is BSD and by contributing to the project you agree with the license.
-BSD was chosen as the React.JS library also uses BSD and by choosing the same license transfering contributions in both directions becomes possible.
+Please note that the license for the VirtualCSS project is MIT and by contributing to the project you agree with the license.
+MIT was chosen as many other css-in-js libraries also use the MIT license.